oriPeisah-123IE/NBA-3-Point-Revolution/README.md

 **This graph highlights the 10 most accurate 3-point shooters specifically during the 1997-2017 era,led by Stephen Curry with a 43.78% success rate.
 By focusing on this 20-year period and including only players with over 500 attempts, we ensure these results reflect sustained skill within this timeframe.**

-### 6. Identifying Player Styles using K-Means Algorithem
+### 6. Identifying Player Styles using K-Means Algorithm

 In this part of the project, I wanted to see if the data could tell me which "type" of shooter each player is, regardless of their official position.
 To do this, I used a **Machine Learning** algorithm called K-Means Clustering.